 Of course, the TomTom Spark will also keep tabs on calories burned and distance travelled.
 These are all logged in the app and you can break this data down by different times.
 More on that later.

 Sleep tracking is a little basic, and you can't really drill into light/deep time – so anyone looking for analysis of slumber is going to be disappointed.
 The best you get is an average time, so fine if you're looking to get your eight hours.
-Weirdly, there's not a sleep-based goal – and the whole thing feels like an after-thought.
+Weirdly, there's no sleep-based goal – and the whole thing feels like an afterthought.

 Unlike sleep, you can set goals for most aspects of the TomTom Touch.
 You can have step, sport and weight goals, which enable you to set a number or figure and a time period to make the goal.
 This can be running (time, distance or number of activities), weight or muscle composition, or steps (by number, distance or duration).
 It's a decent idea – fitness trackers fail because of lack of goals – but it's not that well implemented.